NJUJisq/Diagnosis_Install/README.md

 ## Materials
 The following sections describe the main materials included in this repository.
 [HELP](https://github.com/NJUJisq/Diagnosis_Install/tree/master/HELP).
 This folder stores the source code of HELP.
+Our constructed knowledge base is on the "HELP/data" folder.

 [Data](https://github.com/NJUJisq/Diagnosis_Install/tree/master/Data).
 This folder stores the data used in the study of Python version compatibility in Python libraries.